Updated: Jun 26

 The 10 northern tribes of Israel were gone.
 Lost to this day.

-Here is where you are going to probably disagree with my thinking.
+Here is where you may disagree with my thinking.
 And that is OK.
 Perhaps my thinking will not turn out to be true.
 Perhaps I'm wrong.
 I don't begin to claim I have insight into how God is working in our present day history.
 I just know He is.
 But what if...?

 Years ago I read several Christian history books because I was planning on developing a class on the Reformation.
 Christian history is pretty awful in places.
 And what I noted was that often the powers in charge of nations used their "religious" beliefs to justify their evil actions.
 So some of the things which were done in the name of Christianity were more for political reasons than anything else.
 Sadly sometimes Christians don't act like Christians.

 I read one book that wasn't a very good source, but it was fun to read.
-It wasn't a good source because I noticed the history was off from the other books, some of which I knew were reliable sources.
+It wasn't a good source because I noticed the history was off from the other books in a couple places, some of which I knew were very reliable sources.
 Anyways, this book took Christian History up to the present, but then it went on into the future for 150 years.
-It was fascinating!
+The author made up this history and it was fascinating!
 In this book the United States no longer existed.
 We had been overthrown.
 India was the world power.
 Most of the Christians in the world were concentrated in Africa.
+Christians were being persecuted.
+Churches had closed and gone into house churches.
 It was just page-turning.
-Completely made-up future history.
-But as I read I kept thinking this could happen!
+Completely fabricated, but as I read I kept thinking this could happen!

 The United States thinks we are all that.
 We thing we are great.
 We think we are number one.
 We still have our freedoms.
 We have a say in our government.
 Things are good right now.
 (All relatively speaking.)